loopccoew/Buffer/README.md

 		4. End outer for

-2) Example:
+***2) Example:***

 ![enter image description here](http://brianredd.com/wp-content/uploads/2015/09/SelectionSortExample_v5.png)

-3) Analysis: Selecting the smallest element requires scanning all n elements, so this takes n − 1 comparisons and then swapping or interchanging it into the first position.
+***3) Analysis:*** Selecting the smallest element requires scanning all n elements, so this takes n − 1 comparisons and then swapping or interchanging it into the first position.
 Finding the next lowest element requires scanning the remaining (n − 1) elements and so on, for

 (n − 1) + (n − 2) + ... + 2 + 1 = n (n − 1) / 2= O(n2)